truas/research_notes/research/_2019_Multi_Task_DNN_for_NLU.md

 ---

 ### Secondary Contribution
-- Higher performance for other data sets with fewer examples than [[BERT]].
-High generalization through multiple tasks which leads to higher peformance on new datasets.
+- Higher performance for other data sets with fewer examples than [[_2018_BERT]].
+High generalization through multiple tasks which leads to higher performance on new datasets.
 ---

 ### Limitations/Future Work